MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 ```

 ##### Brief
-Returns `false` because the array is static and not always wit a non-zero length.
+Returns `false` because the array is static and always has a non-zero length.
 ***

 [Int]: sys.core.lang.Int.api2.md "sys.core.lang.Int"